resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 ### Mail Servers

 If you can avoid running a mail server, then don't run it.
 It will make your life a lot easier.
-You can use services such as ...
+If you can, rather use services such as [Mandrill](http://mandrill.com/)

 ### Enable automatic updates